Covid-19 measures: Frequently asked questions

 What should I bring?

 You may wish to bring hand sanitiser with you for the walk but hand wash stations are available on Holly Hagg.
 Masks and gloves are optional.
 Bare hands can more easily be kept clean by regularly washing and using hand sanitiser.
-The staff will be wearing clear plastic visors.
+The staff will use PPE if closer contact is necessary.
 As usual you will need sturdy shoes, suitable clothing for a country walk and of course your name.
 That’s it.

 What if I don’t feel well?